 The technology behind LED light bulbs continues to improve.
-Not only are these bulbs incredibly energy-efficient and long-lasting, but their many variable characteristics allow lighting environments in homes and businesses to be customized unlike ever before.
+Not only are these light bulb types incredibly energy-efficient and long-lasting, but their many variable characteristics allow lighting environments in homes and businesses to be customized unlike ever before.

 A RANGE OF COLORS

 The amount of different color temperature options for LED bulbs allows for a unique look and feel for every room in the house.
-For example, when replacing light bulbs in a warm and relaxing space, soft white is a great color option.
-Or, when looking to make cooler colors in a home or office “pop”, then choosing cool white or daylight bulbs will add some dimension.
+For example, when replacing the bulb in a warm and relaxing space, soft white is a great color option.
+Or, when looking to make cooler colors in a home or office “pop,” then choosing cool white or daylight bulbs will add some dimension.

 The different color capabilities of an LED light bulb are determined by the LED chip itself, and with constant advancement in this technology, the range of color options continues to grow.
 Here are the current color temperatures for LED bulbs and their corresponding measurements in Kelvins: